A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 public is well aware of the destructive potential of the atom bomb (a fission reaction),

-where primitive versions were exploded over Japan to end the war, and has heard
+where primitive versions were exploded over Japan to end World War II, and experimental

 War II scientific effort was dedicated to harnessing the immense potential for constructive